andrew/ultimate-awesome/README.md

 - [awesome-machine-learning](https://github.com/jacob98415/awesome-machine-learning) - Machine Learning.
 - [awesome-python-data-science](https://github.com/jacob98415/awesome-python-data-science) - From gitlab.
 - [awesome-resources](https://github.com/Jacob-Roberts/awesome-resources) - 📝 Notes and resources that have been particularly helpful to me.
+- [awesome-open-source-applications](https://github.com/jagdish-pulpet/awesome-open-source-applications) - This repository is a curated collection of amazing open-source applications development.
+Whether you're looking for inspiration, learning resources, or just want to explore what others have built, this is the perfect place for you!.
 - [awesome-open-source-react-native-applications-](https://github.com/jagdish-pulpet/awesome-open-source-react-native-applications-) - This repository is a curated collection of amazing open-source applications written in React Native.
 Whether you're looking for inspiration, learning resources, or just want to explore what others have built with Kotlin, this is the perfect place for you!.
 - [awesome-builder-communities](https://github.com/jamesmurdza/awesome-builder-communities) - Awesome, inclusive, builder communities around the world.
 - [awesome-nodejs-projects](https://github.com/jamessimpson0828/awesome-nodejs-projects) - A curated list of awesome open-source applications made with Node.js.
 See Awesome Node.js for a curated list of packages and resources.